-Caffeine is one of the most famous stimulants in the world.
+Caffeine is one of the most well-known stimulants in the world.
 It is best known as an ingredient in coffee, tea and cocoa.
-Most people know about this ingredient due to the its strong stimulating effects.
-Due to these stimulating effects, this supplement can improve physical performance and increase energy levels.
-Given these effects, it is not surprising that caffeine is a main ingredient in many pre-workout supplements.
+Most people know about this ingredient due to the strong effect of caffeine.
+Due to these stimulating effects, it has become very popular and sought after as a pre-workout.
+Given the effects, it is not surprising that caffeine is a main ingredient in many pre-workout supplements.

 Caffeine is also known as:

 Unfortunately, due to European legislation, we cannot describe all the effects and functions of this product.
 Not even if these have been confirmed by research.
 Nevertheless, we do our best to provide you with as much relevant information as possible.

 Many people are familiar with the effectiveness of caffeine.
 It is clear to many, that it is very suitable as a pre-workout.
 This has also been confirmed by several studies .
 It has been shown that it is not only suitable for strength athletes, but also endurance athletes.
 In addition, it is used in most fat burners, and can have many other effects .

 Caffeine is one of the most consumed stimulants in the world.
 It is estimated that approximately 85% of adults in America consume caffeine .
 It is important to realize that a large proportion of these people consume caffeine by drinking coffee instead of taking a supplement .
 Currently, it is also often conusmed by strength training individuals, endurance training individuals and people who want to burn fat .
 It can also be useful in situations where increased alertness is necessary.
 These could be situations like night shifts, long car rides and jet lag.

 How should I use caffeine ? / Dosages